Ferme-Neuve

-The village is located on the shores of the Du Lièvre River and Journalists Lake, and along Quebec Route 309, about 20 km north of Mont-Laurier.
+The village is located on the shores of the Lièvre River and Journalists Lake, and along Quebec Route 309, about 20 km north of Mont-Laurier.

 History

 In the 19th century, the area began attracting loggers because of its rich red and white pine stands.
 In 1850, the James MacLaren logging company built a large tree farm called "La Ferme de la Montagne" that was used as a supply camp for loggers.
 It was sold in 1888 to Cyrille Lafontaine and inhabited by his son Léonard who became the first settler and farmer of Ferme-Neuve.
 In 1898, the Ferme-Neuve Post Office opened.

 In 1902, a group of 8 Montreal journalists, under direction from Lomer Gouin, Minister of Colonization, built a model farm in order to attract more settlers.
 They also launched a public subscription to build a school.
 In recognition, the lake adjacent to the settlement was called Lac des Journalistes ("Lake of Journalists").

 Also in 1902, the United Township Municipality of Würtele-Moreau-et-Gravel was formed, with Toussaint Cloutier as first mayor.
 In 1917, the Ferme-Neuve settlement separated from the united township and became an incorporated village, with Henri Berthiaume as its first mayor.
 In 1930, the United Township Municipality of Würtele-Moreau-et-Gravel changed statutes and was renamed to the Parish Municipality of Ferme-Neuve.

 On December 24, 1997, both entities were merged again into the new Municipality of Ferme-Neuve.